 8.1.1 Setting Up

 Start up Jupyter Lab if you haven’t already and navigate to the folder where you put the example files.
 Then create a new Python Notebook and call it Restructuring_Data_Practice.ipynb.
-Have it import Pandas and load acs_clean.pickle.
+Have it import Pandas and NumPy, and load acs.pickle.
 Then create a household_income variable so we’ll have a household-level variable to practice with.

 age